makafsal/tindow/README.md

 ## 💡 Want to contribute?

 We’d love to have you on board!
-If you’re interested in contributing, just drop me a quick message (makafsal@gmail.com) first so we can sync up and have a short chat.
+If you’re interested in contributing, just drop me a message (makafsal@gmail.com) first so we can sync up and have a short chat.
 Your ideas, feedback, and code can make Tindow even better 🚀